 Pain is a very common condition.
+Pain Management helps relieve chronic pain.
 The occurrence of pain rises as people get older, and women are more likely to experience pain than men.

 There are two main types of pain.

 - acute pain – a normal response to an injury.
 It starts suddenly and is usually short-lived

 - chronic pain – continues beyond the time expected for healing.
 It generally lasts for longer than three months.

 Pain may be anything from a dull ache to a sharp stab and can range from mild to extreme.
 You may feel pain in one part of your body or it may be widespread.